Can intermittent fasting really boost your metabolism to help you lose weight? Our nutritionist has the facts about this recent diet trend.

 “Don’t eat less than 1200 calories.”
 “Eating too few calories will slow metabolism.”
 We’ve heard this diet advice for years, including from Cooking Light’s dietitians.
-Yet, short-term fasts where calories are cut as low as 500 calories are increasingly popular.
-New research suggest they may actually speed up metabolism.
+Yet, intermittent fasting, or short-term fasts where calories are cut as low as 500 calories, are becoming increasingly popular.
+In fact, new research suggests that intermittent fasting may actually speed up metabolism.
 So, what’s the real story on fasting and metabolism?

 Types of Intermittent Fasting